jmblankley/DataStructuresAndAlgorithms/ProjectIV/README.md

 - Got initial idea down, just need to fix up the format of the output.
 - Struggled figuring out a base case for the recursion.
 Ended up using the limits library to return a massive float number, this signifies that there are no more points to compare to.
 - Fixed up the formatting.
+- Got some extra test cases that I was not passing.
+- Fixed all the new test cases but one.
+Had to mess with the base case to get it work.
+Still need to figure out the last one.